 The location of your incision will depend on the type of surgery you had.
-It is normal to have numbness of the skin below the incision because some of the nerves were cut; this sensation will lessen over time.
+It’s normal to have numbness of the skin below the incision because some of the nerves were cut.
+The numbness will go away over time.

-- By the time you are ready to leave the hospital, your surgical incision will have begun to heal.
+- By the time you’re ready to leave the hospital, your surgical incision will have begun to heal.

 - You and your caregiver should look at your incision with your nurse before you leave the hospital so you know what it looks like.

-- If any liquid is draining from your incision, you should write down the amount and color.
+- If any fluid is draining from your incision, you should write down the amount and color.
 Call your doctor’s office and speak with the nurse about any drainage from your incision.

 Change your bandages at least once a day and more often if they become wet with drainage.
 When there is no longer any drainage coming from your incision, they can be left uncovered.

-If you go home with glue over your sutures (stitches), it will also loosen and peel off, similarly to the Steri-Strips.
+If you go home with glue over your sutures, it will also loosen and peel off, similarly to the Steri-Strips.

 How will my diet change after my surgery?